freejoe76/crime/README.md

 =====
 A parser and logger for the City of Denver's crime CSV.
 Currently outputs to terminal.
 No database on the backend.

+To get started with the first download and a view on a variety of reports:
+    $ ./ingest.bash
+    $ ./report.bash --location capitol-hill

 Taxonomy
 ========
 There are three levels of crimes: